×

 Regulatory Affairs Consulting Services in India

 India’s healthcare industry has grown into one of the world’s major hubs, driven by government incentives, rising R&D investments, and a strong demand for affordable therapies.
-As the domestic pharmaceutical sector—currently valued at over $50 billion—heads toward a projected $130 billion by 2030, companies are placing greater focus on tailored regulatory affairs strategies to stay competitive and compliant in this dynamic market.
+As the domestic pharmaceutical sector—currently valued at over $50 billion—heads toward a projected $130 billion by 2030, and the need for reliable regulatory affairs consultancy and compliant market-entry strategies has never been higher.

 Although the scale and opportunity are growing, product registration in India remains complex.
 It involves coordination between central and state authorities, multiple legislations, and alignment with global standards like ICH, WHO GMP, and ISO.
 As a regulatory affairs company in India, Artixio helps simplify this process with clear guidance and hands-on support.